HSaleem352/Bootcamp_Project_3/README.md

-## Efforts for ethical considerations made in the project
+## Efforts for Ethical Considerations Made in the Project
 The dataset that we are using is associated with a Creative Commons Attribution 4.0 International License.
 This allows for the re-distribution and re-use of the dataset as long as the creators are porperly cited.
 We made sure to cite the creators of the dataset both in this ReadMe and on the Website - thus adhering to the Data License.

 Our website doesn't collect any user information like name or contact information, thus we did not have to deploy additional security measures to ensure we were safely storing and using the information.